HabitatFramework/UserGuide/interface/interface.rst

 	If the 'Delete Empty Bulk Update Rows' option is checked and a bulk update record has only 1 source record completed then, for each of the selected records, source 1 will be updated and if the selected record has data entered in sources 2 and 3, it will be deleted.

+.. _gis_options:

 GIS Options
 -----------

 * ‘History Columns’ allows users to select which additional columns from the GIS layer are displayed in the History tab for each update.
-If the box is unchecked, the field will not be displayed.
+If the checkbox is ticked, the field will not be displayed.
 * ‘Preferred GIS’ allows users to select whether the tool should use ArcGIS or MapInfo if both applications are installed on their computer.

 ..
 Note:: The tool must be closed and restarted for this change to take effect.